-Sediment data analyzed by the USGS Kentucky lab are transmitted to DNR directly as text files.
-Because of the time lag between processing field and DHMH laboratory data and sediment samples, the sediment results are reviewed by a DNR biologist using a separate computer program at a later time.
-The sediment data management program reads data from the USGS text file and merges it with the field and DHMH laboratory data.
-The sediment program flags records that do not successfully merge with field and DHMH laboratory data and it is up to the data reviewer to resolve these discrepancies and ensure that sediment data are valid.
+Sediment data analyzed by the USGS Kentucky lab are transmitted to DNR directly as Excel spreadsheet files.
+Because of the time lag between processing field and MDH laboratory data and sediment samples, the sediment results are reviewed by a DNR biologist using a separate computer program at a later time.
+The sediment data management program reads data from the USGS file and merges it with the field and MDH laboratory data.
+The sediment program flags records that do not successfully merge with field and MDH laboratory data and it is up to the data reviewer to resolve these discrepancies and ensure that sediment data are valid.
 Once all data are deemed valid, they are uploaded to DNR's Access water quality data base.

 The final data set combining the field, lab, and sediment data is created as an Access "MDB file" after the completion of data verification processes.
 This final data set is stored in a local designated DNR data base directory for data user access.
-Data requests should be directed to Mark Trice, Program Chief of Water Quality Informantics (410-260-8630).
-A formatted submission data set and associated data documentation are also transferred to the Chesapeake Bay Program Data Center on a monthly basis.
+Data requests should be directed to Mark Trice, Program Chief of Water Quality Informatics (410-260-8630).
+A formatted submission data set and associated data documentation are also transferred to the Chesapeake Bay Program Data Center.

-Files submitted by DNR are further screened by the Bay Program's Quality Assurance Tool (QAT).
-The QAT generates a Chesapeake Information Management System (CIMS) Water Quality Data Quality Assurance Report for each file submitted.
+Files submitted by DNR are uploaded and further screened by the Bay Program's nontidal Data Upload and Evaluation Tool (DUET).
+DUET generates a Chesapeake Information Management System (CIMS) Water Quality Data Quality Assurance Report for each file submitted.
 The Report identifies fatal errors for records that are incompatible with the CIMS data base and prevents files that have fatal errors from being entered into CIMS.
 Non-fatal errors, such as those with values falling out of a historical range, are reviewed and accepted or rejected.
+Data are checked for consistency and will be assigned a problem code if they fail.
+Examples of consistency checks include testing whether NH4 + NO23 is greater than TDN and whether PO4 exceeds TDP.
+Water quality data will be reported if the difference is less than the practical quantitation limit (PQL) and assigned a "QQ" to the appropriate analysis problem code.
+Water quality data will be reviewed if the difference exceeds the PQL and an "NQ" analysis problem code will be assigned.
+A "G" code will be assigned when the reported value is between the MDL and the PQL (or reporting limit) and an "IQ" will be assigned if it cannot be determined if the part exceeds the whole value and whether or not the difference is within analytical precision,

 Once data are entered into the CIMS data base, they are available to the public via the Bay Program data-hub (www.chesapeakebay.net).
 The data management process is diagramed in Figure 5.